lloydie-t/srs-importer/README.md

 ## Installing via uploaded ZIP file

+1. Download a zip copy of the plugin from https://github.com/lloydie-t/srs-importer/archive/refs/heads/main.zip
-1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
+2. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
-2. Upload the ZIP file with the plugin code.
+3. Upload the ZIP file with the plugin code.
 You should only be prompted to add extra details if your plugin type is not automatically detected.
-3. Check the plugin validation report and finish the installation.
+4. Check the plugin validation report and finish the installation.

 ## Installing manually